JuanitoFatas/Guides/guides/edge/getting_started.md

 (very) simple weblog.
 Before you can start building the application, you need to make sure that you have Rails itself installed.

-TIP: The examples below use `#` and `$` to denote superuser and regular user terminal prompts respectively in a UNIX-like OS.
+TIP: The examples below use `$` to represent your terminal prompt in a UNIX-like OS, though it may have been customized to appear differently.
 If you are using Windows, your prompt will look something like `c:\source_code>`

 ### Installing Rails